Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Evolutionary stage of the NGC 2997 group

 \subsection{Color-Magnitude Relation, Star Formation Activities, and Galactic Conformity}

 The CMR of the DGCs in NGC~2997 indicates that the group is populationally young with ongoing star formation activities.
-Their \bvo\ colors show a positive correlation with M$_{V}$ (Figure~\ref{fig:CMRBV}; \S\ref{subsec:CSP}) with brighter members being bluer, and this suggests the presence of younger stellar populations in the brighter and more massive members, {\tjf indicating that the star-formation activities in less massive members are more quenched than their counterparts.
-Since most of our candidates are within the virial radius ($\simeq$ 400kpc) of NGC~2997, it is highly likely that their quenching is caused by environmental mechanisms, such as ram-pressure and tidal stripping from the massive host, which are known to be more dominant at z $\lesssim$ 1 \citep{2010Peng} where NGC~2997 belongs.
-This interpretation is further supported by various observational results showing a clear contrast in quenching between field and satellite dwarf galaxies: the former have shown an extreme lack of quenching \citep[e.g.][]{2011Weisz,2012Geha}, whereas the latter have shown much stronger quenching \citep[e.g., see][and references therein]{2018Fillingham}.} Given that the timescale of environmental quenching is much shorter for lower mass satellites \citep[e.g.,][]{2022Samuel}, it is conceivable that only the low-mass members of the group have had enough time for the environmental quenching to develop, causing them to appear redder than the massive members.
+Their \bvo\ colors show a positive correlation with M$_{V}$ (Figure~\ref{fig:CMRBV}; \S\ref{subsec:CSP}) with brighter members being bluer, and this suggests the presence of younger stellar populations in the brighter and more massive members, indicating that the star-formation activities in less massive members are more quenched than their massive counterparts.
+Since most of our candidates are within the virial radius ($\simeq$ 400kpc) of NGC~2997, it is likely that their quenching is caused by the group environmental effects.
+This interpretation is further supported by various observational results showing a clear contrast in quenching between field and satellite dwarf galaxies: the former have shown an extreme lack of quenching \citep[e.g.][]{2011Weisz,2012Geha}, whereas the latter have shown much stronger environmental quenching \citep[e.g., see][and references therein]{2018Fillingham}.
+Given that the timescale of environmental quenching is much shorter for lower mass satellites \citep[e.g.,][]{2022Samuel}, it is conceivable that only the low-mass members of the group have had enough time for the environmental quenching to develop, causing them to appear redder than the massive members.